-Lex Massey, graduate
+Lex Massey Environmental Management graduate

 Since leaving Salford University I have worked as a consultant covering various issues including health and safety, waste minimisation, resource efficiency, environmental training and implementing environmental management systems such as ISO 14001.
 I am currently working for the Environment Agency as an Environment Officer which allows me to work in various fields including waste management, water, hazardous waste, WEEE (waste electrical and electronic equipment), pollution incident response and enforcement work.

-This course includes modules that allow you to work with external agencies including companies, research organizations and voluntary groups.
+This course includes modules that allow you to work with external agencies including companies, research organisations and voluntary groups.
 You will develop many of the key skills sought by employers and experience practical real-world project work that will give you an insight into the world of work.